 - Bradleys Head Forts and HMAS Sydney 1 Mast and Associated Memorials – NSW Government, Culture and Heritage

-1 The mast at Bradleys head is the upgraded mast Sydney sported at the end of the war, not the original of the time of the Emden.
+1 The mast at Bradleys Head was_Sydney_’s 2nd, upgraded mast, not the original from the time of the Emden sinking.

 2 See also transcript of an oral history with Norman’s son, Rodney Ellison — The mast of the HMAS Sydney – I always refer to as dad’s mast which is not quite accurate but I believe he was the person who first suggested that it would be an ideal spot for that to be there as a memorial to that famous ship.
 Norman Ellison served in the artillery in WWI.